pypeit/PypeIt/doc/instruments.rst

 ++++++++

-Below we describe all of the spectrographs that may be reduced by PYPIT.
-We also provide any suggested tips for customizing the PYPIT file.
+Below we describe all of the spectrographs that may be reduced by PypeIt.
+We also provide any suggested tips for customizing the PypeIt file.

 =============== =========   ===================================
-PYPIT Name      Telescope   Instrument
+PypeIt Name      Telescope   Instrument
 =============== =========   ===================================
 shane_kast_blue Lick 3m     Kast dual spectrometer; blue camera shane_kast_red  Lick 3m     Kast dual spectrometer; red camera